 8. Book a hotel room using expedia.com.
 You may find a lower rate than booking directly through Disney, and they offer free cancellation on your room up to several days out from your trip.

 9. Have AAA?
 They offer room discounts for Disney hotels.
 AAA requires annual membership fees.
 Classic AAA Memberships are $49, AAA Plus is $79, and AAA Premier is $101.
 All of these memberships require a $20 one-time admission fee.
 Use this link to AAA.

-10. Ever been in the military?
+10. If you have ever served in the armed forces, you can get military discounts.
 Disney offers room and tickets discounts for our military.
 Shades of Green is the only Armed Forces Recreation Center located in the continental United States.
 To be eligible, you or a family member must be a current or retired member of the Reserve and National Guard, Army, Navy, Air Force, Coast Guard and Cadets of Armed Forces Academies.
 Use this link to shadesofgreen.org for eligibility information.

 Other Lodging Ideas

 11. Have a camper or a tent?
 The Campsites at Disney’s Fort Wilderness Resort are less expensive than some off-property resort or hotel stays, but Disney camping gives you all the Disney property privileges, like a pool, outdoor movies, and character meet and greets.
 You can cook your own meals to save money, and there are toilettes, showers, and laundry facilities throughout the campground.